floooh/oryol/code/Modules/Gfx/README.md

 will return the original resource instead of creating a second copy of the resource in memory.

-Sharing is controlled through **Resource Locator** object.
+Sharing is controlled through **Resource Locator** objects.
 A resource locator is a human-readable string which is both used as a sharing id, and as URL for loadable resources.
 If a new resource is requested and another resource with a matching resource locator already exists, the existing resource will be